johnnydldev/Data_Structures_Java/README.md

 Delete: Allow you take off list an item while the list don't be empty.
 Size: Allow you know the number of items inner of list.
-Search: return a boolean value according to was found in the list the item specify implementing the compareTo method of Comparable Java class.
+Search: return a boolean value according to was found in the list the item specify implementing the compareTo method of Java's Comparable class.
 ```